 You will have a test at the end of each topic to ensure that you have understood the concepts.
-Statistics is a cumulative subject, therefore if you have not understood one idea, you will not understand those that follow on.
+Statistics is a cumulative subject, so if you have not understood one idea, you will not understand those that follow on.

 Statistics workshops are held each week and teachers are always on hand to answer questions if there is anything that you need more help with.

+Many students have found A Level Statistics valuable when taking degrees in Psychology, Business Studies, Geography, Biology and Anthropology.
 You develop the ability to follow complicated formulae and instructions accurately, and this is a very transferable skill in a wide range of mathematical and non-mathematical contexts.

 Almost every career will require the analysis of data.